What is Arm Weakness?

 Home Remedies of Arm Weakness

-• Reduce your strength: If you are typing or operating a cash register, do not press the keys too hard.
+• Reduce your strength: Don’t press the keys too hard if you are typing or operating a cash register.

-• Relax your grip: Do not grasp a pen, handle, or anything else harder than necessary to perform the task at hand.
+• Relax your grip: Don’t grasp a pen, handle, or anything more complicated than necessary to perform the task.

 • Take breaks: Even short breaks from repetitive tasks can help you avoid injury, especially if you use these moments to stretch and bend your hands and wrists.

-• Observe your shape and posture: Don't bend your wrists too much in either direction and don't hunch your shoulders forward when performing tasks.
+• Observe your shape and posture: When performing tasks, don't bend your wrists too much in either direction and don't hunch your shoulders forward.

-• Optimize your computer mouse: Make sure your hand reaches for the mouse at a comfortable angle, You may need to experiment with different positions and products to achieve this arrow up.
-Stay warm Keep your hands warm when performing tasks and wear gloves.
+• Optimise your computer mouse: Make sure your hand comfortably reaches for the mouse.
+You may need to experiment with different positions and products to achieve this arrow.
+Stay warm.
+Keep your hands warm when performing tasks, and wear gloves.

 • Mix up your exercise: Don't do the same type of exercise over and over, day after day.
 A varied exercise routine is less likely to cause injury.